 His own work experience ranges from large organizations such as Xerox, to a small start-up in Zurich, to the world's largest brand consultancy, Interbrand.
 Next to the University of St. Gallen, he is currently engaged with an organization called “The School of Life" and with the International Symposium on Knowledge Visualization and Visual Thinking.

-Dr Kernbach presents the course The Productive PhD - Creating structure, gaining clarity and overcoming blocks (Since 2017).
+Dr Kernbach presents the course The Productive PhD - Creating structure, gaining clarity and overcoming blocks (Since 2017) and is now presenting the new course Design your academic future at the 2020 Summer School.

 |||Dr Cindy Steenekamp is a Senior Lecturer in the Political Science Department and Research Associate in the Centre for International and Comparative Politics at Stellenbosch University.